ccliver/certified-rancher-operator/README.md

 Infrastructure code and tooling to setup and work through labs from the Certified Rancher Operator course.

 These labs used [RKE](https://rancher.com/docs/rke/latest/en/installation/) and expect that you have an AWS access and secret key in your environment.
+All labs were done using [Linux Academy](https://linuxacademy.com/) Cloud Sandboxes that only stay active for four hours, so automation was added to make rebuilding the lab environments easier.

 ## Lab 1 Download and Install RKE
 ```bash